benspring/benspring.github.io/_posts/2018-11-23-intro-to-tryhackme.md

 For much more information please visit [TryHackMe.com](https://tryhackme.com/)

+## Update 2:

+Some of you may have had trouble if you are on a Windows operating system.
+We have now fixed the OpenVPN and loading bugs.
+Everything should work for Windows and Linux systems.
+Sorry for the trouble.

+On the otherhand, we released a new room that contains using popular tools such as nmap, sqlmap, dirbuster and port knocking.
+As always, there is no downloading.
+Deploy it directly from the cloud.
+Can you root this machine?
+[LordOfTheRoot](https://tryhackme.com/room/lordoftheroot)

 ## Update:

 Our initial launch got **62** sign ups, which is awesome!
 However, we keep getting the